Yes! California is in the third year of severe drought, and there simply is not enough water to meet normal demands in the coming months.

 No. Recycled water accounts are affected to a lesser extent due to the availability of the supply during most times of the year.
 However, it is still important for customers to be efficient with the use of recycled water as the source for this supply will be reduced as customers conserve the potable supply.

-If you observe someone watering more than one day per week or not in compliance with Triunfo’s permanent and Stage 1 watering guidelines, you can notify Triunfo at [email protected].
+If you observe someone watering that not in compliance with Triunfo’s permanent water restrictions, you can notify Triunfo at [email protected].
 Our staff will work with the property owner to resolve the issue and determine whether penalties are warranted.

 Yes.
 Rebates of $3 per square foot of turf removed are available, but restrictions and guidelines apply.
 Visit socalwatersmart.com to learn more.